bene/StaticStatus/README.md

 # StaticStatus

-StatusStatus is the most easy way to spin up a status page.
+StatusStatus is the easiest way to spin up a status page.
 There is no need for a database or a backend at all.
 All you need to do is to clone this repo and deploy it via Netlify.

 ## Deployment